 (1) Is it right for our government to demand that all children attend school, and then when parents obey the law and send their kids to the supposedly "fair, unbiased, and religiously neutral" tax-supported schools, the kids are subjected to such pressures as these?
 Is that "justice"?

 (2) Are our children really ready to handle such unfair, biased pressures?
-We are not talking about mature adults, but undeveloped, immature children in their formative years -- these are the ones who are being subjected to these pressures by the government-run schools.
+We are not talking about mature adults, but undeveloped, immature children in their formative years - these are the ones who are being subjected to these pressures by the government-run schools.
 If kids are ready, by themselves without their parents, to handle all the pressures, burdens, and responsibilities of the world, why did God put them in families?
-Too many children forsake faith in God, or give in to a life of immorality because they face pressures like these year after year, and finally they cave in.
+Too many children forsake faith in God or give in to a life of immorality after facing pressures like these year after year.

-Yes, parents should allow children to face the pressures of the world and learn by experience how to handle them.
+It is true that children need to learn by experience how to face the pressures of the world.
 But this should be done when the parents decide the children are ready for it, not when the government says they should face it.
-And it should not be the government that puts the pressure on!
+And the government should not place God-fearing children at a disadvantage by disallowing the evidence that is the basis for their beliefs.

-For further study I encourage the reader to go to www.gospelway.com/instruct/ and study our online article about Biblical principles for raising godly children.
+For further study I encourage the reader to go to /instruct/ and study our online article about Biblical principles for raising godly children.

 To study more articles like this (syndicated for reproduction) visit our Bible study topics web site.
 This article is freely available to be reproduced in print or on a web site under the following conditions: (1) The article must be reproduced verbatim in total without any change in content, (2) the name of the author and web site addresses must be included (as in this trailer), (3) the use must be entirely non-commercial with no fee or financial charge of any kind to the readers.
 Click here for more information about our copyright guidelines.